 The four most-enquired patterns and how HMRC approaches them

 - The gift-then-occupy pattern.
-Donor gifts the family home and continues to live in it rent-free or below-market.
-HMRC's standard enquiry: request the deed of gift, the tenancy agreement (if any), bank statements showing rent paid, market evidence of comparable lettings.
+You gift the family home and carry on living in it rent-free or below-market.
+HMRC's standard enquiry asks for the deed of gift, the tenancy agreement (if any), bank statements showing rent paid, and market evidence of comparable lettings.
 The reservation is established by reference to s.102(1)(b) and the property goes into the estate at death-date market value.

 - The pre-2003 home-loan scheme.
-The donor and a related party set up matching trusts holding interests in the home.
-Most pre-2003 schemes are now caught by POAT under Sch 15 FA 2004, with the donor either paying annual POAT income tax or making the IHT500 election to GROB.
+You and a related party set up matching trusts holding interests in the home.
+Most pre-2003 schemes are now caught by POAT under Sch 15 FA 2004, leaving you either paying annual POAT income tax or making the IHT500 election to GROB.
 HMRC's view, supported in the case law, is that the schemes do not work.

 - The BTL "gift but I keep the rent" pattern.
-Donor transfers legal title to a child but continues to bank the rent.
-HMRC's enquiry traces the actual rent recipient.
-Constructive reservation is established under s.102(1)(b) regardless of what the legal title shows.
+You transfer legal title to a child but carry on banking the rent.
+HMRC traces the actual rent recipient, and constructive reservation is established under s.102(1)(b) regardless of what the legal title shows.

 - The shared-occupancy carve-out claim.
-The donor and donee both live in the property and the donor claims the Sch 20 para 6 carve-out without bearing a proper share of running costs.
-HMRC's enquiry pattern: request council-tax letters showing both as resident, utility bill split, evidence of donor's proportionate cost contributions.
+You and the donee both live in the property and you claim the Sch 20 para 6 carve-out without bearing a proper share of running costs.
+HMRC asks for council-tax letters showing both as resident, the utility bill split, and evidence of your proportionate cost contributions.
 The carve-out fails where the contributions don't match the use.

-For the wider question of how lifetime gifting fits within an overall IHT plan, including life cover, FIC restructuring, and the post-April-2027 pension picture, the decision-framework counterpart is at An IHT Decision Framework for UK Landlords.
-Spousal transfers fall outside s.102 entirely (s.18 IHTA 1984); the CGT mechanics on that route are at CGT on Property Transfer to Spouse.
+To see how lifetime gifting fits within an overall IHT plan, including life cover, FIC restructuring and the post-April-2027 pension picture, read An IHT Decision Framework for UK Landlords.
+Spousal transfers fall outside s.102 entirely (s.18 IHTA 1984); for the CGT mechanics on that route, see CGT on Property Transfer to Spouse.